 Tanker attacks have a long history indicating that it could be a powerful weapon in international conflict, which can significantly destabilize an economy.
-During the Iraq-Iran War in the 1980s, oil terminals and tankers were under severe attacks, which directly affected the economies of both nations, in addition to the safety of maritime traffic.
+During the war in the 1980s, oil terminals and tankers were under severe attacks, which directly affected the economies of both nations, in addition to the safety of maritime traffic.

 Very recently, on 13 June 2019, two oil tankers, Marshal Islands-flagged Front Altair and the Panama-flagged Kokuka Courageous were attacked in the Gulf of Oman.
 Whilst there were no serious casualties, the crew of both vessels was evacuated.
 This incident once again highlights the need for maritime safety.

 Just a few weeks before the June attacks, on 12 May 2019, four oil tankers were hit by a series of coordinated attacks at Fujairah.

 Such attacks have a significant impact on the shipping industry.
 Oil tanker attacks threatened the commercial navigation and the security of global energy supplies which have notable ramifications on the insurance side.

 Reportedly insurance premiums for vessels passing through the region have significantly gone up by about 10%.
 War risk premiums for vessels sailing within the region have now surged to around USD 200,000 for VLCCs according to industry reports.
 The premiums were close to USD 50,000 after the attacks in May.
 As a result of the attacks, both, shipowners and charterers, both had halted bookings in order to reassess risks.
 Who will suffer the most, Cargo interest?
 Shipowners? or Charterers?